The National Personnel Records Center - A History

 Establishment of a National Archives

 The National Personnel Records Center (NPRC), located in St. Louis, MO, is one of the National Archives and Records Administration's (NARA) largest operations.
-With more than 4 million cubic feet of holdings stored in several buildings, the NPRC is the home and central repository to the nation's military and civil service personnel-related records.
+With more than 4 million cubic feet of holdings stored in two buildings, NPRC is the home and central repository for the nation's military and civil service personnel-related records.

-The idea for a national archives, to safeguard and protect the vital records of the nation, can be traced back through the early formative decades of our country's history.
+The idea for a national archives, to safeguard and protect the nation's vital records, can be traced back to the early formative decades of our country's history.
 However, the concept did not come to fruition until June 19, 1934.
 On that date, President Franklin Delano Roosevelt signed legislation creating the National Archives as an independent agency.

-In its early years, the National Archives dealt mainly with administrative, logistical and staffing issues.
+In its early years, the National Archives dealt mainly with administrative, logistical, and staffing issues.
 During the 1940s, the Archives proved of vital importance to the American war effort with its extensive holdings of maps of the European and Pacific Theaters.
-After the war, the Archives faced several challenges, not the least of which included the logistics of how to absorb the vast amounts of records generated by the Armed Services.
+After the war, the Archives faced several challenges, not the least of which was the logistics of collecting the vast amounts of records generated by the Armed Services.
 In June of 1949, as part of a reorganization of the executive branch of government, the newly created General Services Administration (GSA) absorbed the National Archives.
-No longer an independent agency, the Archives, under GSA, assumed greater responsibilities, including oversight of current records as well as archival records.
+No longer an independent agency, the Archives, under GSA, assumed greater responsibilities, including oversight of both current records and archival records.
 To reflect its new mission, the Agency changed its name to the National Archives and Records Service (NARS).
 The Federal Records Act of 1950, which established the framework of records management among Federal agencies, further expanded the mission of NARS.
 In order to house and store the war-generated records, NARS began establishing a series of federal records centers around the country.

 Civilian Personnel Records, Origins

-The establishment of a Federal civilian employee records center can be traced back to the early 1940s and the U.S. War Department's initial efforts to combat the growing problem of storing and maintaining the records of its former employees.
-One of the earliest predecessors of NPRC's civilian records operation was the Central Records Section, Civilian Conservation Corps (CCC).
-Located in Omaha, Nebraska, the War Department activated this organization on December 1, 1942 in an attempt to bring together the administrative records of the CCC, a depression-era agency.
-As the government was in the midst of disbanding the CCC, the War Department reasoned that one central location for these records would reduce overhead costs and hasten administrative actions associated with these records.
+The establishment of a Federal civilian employee records center can be traced back to the early 1940s, when the U.S. War Department initiated efforts to address the growing problem of storing and maintaining the records of its former employees.
+One of the earliest predecessors of NPRC's civilian records operation was the Central Records Section of the Civilian Conservation Corps (CCC).
+Located in Omaha, NE, the War Department activated this organization on December 1, 1942, in an effort to consolidate the administrative records of the CCC, a Depression-era agency.
+As the government was in the midst of disbanding the CCC, the War Department reasoned that having a single central location for these records would reduce overhead costs and streamline administrative actions associated with these records.
 Re-designated the Discontinued Projects Branch of the Adjutant General's Office (AGO) in March 1943, this operation assumed additional responsibilities in the War Department's liquidation of other agencies.

-In 1945, the War Department took consolidation a step further when it established the Records Administration Center, AGO in St. Louis, MO.
-Located in an inactivated ordinance plant at 4300 Goodfellow Boulevard, this center initially housed military and civilian personnel and pay records.
+In 1945, the War Department took consolidation a step further when it established the Records Administration Center, AGO in St. Louis.
+Located in a deactivated ordinance plant at 4300 Goodfellow Boulevard, this center initially housed military and civilian personnel and pay records.
 A year later, the War Department moved the Discontinued Projects Branch under the new Records Administration Center, renaming it the Civilian Personnel Records Branch (CPRB).

 By 1950, the CPRB of the Department of the Army (formerly the War Department), had achieved a good degree of consolidation of its former civilian employee records.
 However, a survey from that year revealed that former civilian personnel records from all federal agencies, many from the military, were scattered among more than 20,000 locations.
 Therefore, Secretary of Defense George C. Marshall recommended that the General Services Administration (GSA) take custody of all former DOD civilian personnel records.
 GSA accepted this proposal on April 25, 1951.